joliment/tweets-elasticsearch/README.md

 }
 ```

-The same thing, but on the browser console
+The above query changed as to be run on the browser console:
-(it has to be a POST request?):

 ```js
 q = {